Betty Eagleton

 Betty Eagleton is a fictional character from the British ITV soap opera Emmerdale, played by Paula Tilbrook.
 She made her first screen appearance during the episode broadcast on 12 April 1994.
-Betty is characterised as the village gossip who is kind hearted, fun, adventurous and enjoys a sherry.
+Betty is characterised as the village gossip who is kind hearted, fun and adventurous, and enjoys a sherry.
 Tilbrook was initially cast for three episodes and the character was introduced as the wartime girlfriend of Seth Armstrong (Stan Richards).
 Upon her arrival, the characters reconcile and their relationship continues until Seth's death in 2005.
 Tilbrook retired in 2015 and the character departs in the episode broadcast on 25 May 2015, returning briefly for a cameo appearance in the Christmas episode that year.
 The character and Tilbrook's performance were widely praised by both viewers and critics alike; Brian Beacom of The Herald labelled her "a national treasure".